HARD-bit/HARD-bit/README.md

 View the optimal routes on an interactive map.
 Access detailed patient booking information.
 Log in securely to ensure that only authorized personnel can access the data.
+#### Future Enhancements:
+The next phase of the project involves the integration of Artificial Intelligence (AI) to automate the data collection and routing process further.
+Specifically, we plan to:

+Integrate Twilio or similar services to automatically answer patient calls.
+Use speech recognition and NLP (Natural Language Processing) to extract relevant patient information during calls.
+Automatically populate the CSV database with the extracted data, which will then be used in the routing algorithm to improve decision-making.
 #### Technologies Used:
 Python: Backend development and routing logic.
 Dash: Frontend web application to visualize routes and booking data.